Vanderbilt-GameDev-2025/Assignment_4_Christian_Caamano/README.md

 Shader name: DisplaceDissolve

 Description: This shader is a two-part Godot shader that consists of a vertex displace shader and a fragment dissolve shader.
 The vertex displace shader displaces the vertices by a particular amount and with a particular randomness factor, while the fragment dissolve shader produces a dissolve effect on the entire mesh, again with a particular adjustable amount.
+The displace and dissolve shaders are both set based on noise textures.

+Extra credit feature: interactivity
+When the left mouse button is pressed, the displace and dissolve amounts of the shader on the target mesh are increased.
+In this project, the target mesh is a Sun object, so pressing the mouse button gradually makes the sun decay.

 ## Testing